davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -ftest-coverage

-  Produce a notes file that the :command:`gcov` code-coverage utility (Gcov:command:`gcov`a Test Coverage Program) can use to show program coverage.
-Each source files note file is called ``auxname``.gcno.
+  Produce a notes file that the :command:`gcov` code-coverage utility (Gcov:command:`gcov`-a Test Coverage Program) can use to show program coverage.
+Each source file's note file is called ``auxname``.gcno.
 Refer to the :option:`-fprofile-arcs` option above for a description of ``auxname`` and instructions on how to generate test coverage data.
 Coverage data matches the source files